PedroGaya/hellblazers/srd-player.md

 ## Improvisation

 Characters can explicitly follow the instructions for a spell or ritual in the fiction as a **rote spell**. _When following a rote_, you (try to) do as the spell tells you, thus counting as proper guidance (_-1t_).
+It's of note that a rote spell must be a previously existing or created one

-_When_ **_improvising_**, you abstract away the details of the existance, remembrance and execution of the spell, and thus, no bonus can be gained from proper guidance.
+_When_ **_improvising_**, you abstract away the details of the _existance_, _remembrance_ and _execution_ of the spell, and thus, no bonus can be gained from proper guidance.
 The feasibility of improvistion is determined by vantage, and it has no bearing on the difficulty of the spell.

 Players may take note of any spells/rituals and commit them to their character sheets as something their character _knows and remembers_ or into a _grimoire_ of sorts.
 In such cases, you can always cast this spell as a rote, so long as the fiction allows (don't lose the grimoire, not blackout drunk, etc).